Contrast-Security-OSS/docs/content/installation/linux_package_repo/ContrastRepoConfig.md

 ```

-### RedHat/CentOS
+## RedHat/CentOS

-For Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7, the following single script will configure your RedHat-based system for our package repository.
-Please copy and paste it into your shell.
+For Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7, the copy and paste following single script into your shell to configure your RedHat-based system for our package repository.

 ```
 sudo tee /etc/yum.repos.d/contrast.repo <<-"EOF"